deytah/airtable-app-polygon-mapper/README.md

 - You can use [Thanados GeoJSON to CSV Converter](https://thanados-geojson-to-csv.netlify.app/) to download a CSV and use with the "CSV importer" Airtable app.
 - The Converter will extract the required geometry in the format needed for this app.

+### Wiki

+Additional documentation and tutorials are available in the [project wiki](https://github.com/deytah/airtable-app-mapbox/wiki).

 ## How It Works

 In View Mode: